About Me

 Still reading?
 Okay then.

-VDU or (VirolDU’)s latest logo.
+One of VDU’s logos.
 Updated when the blog moved from Blogspot to WordPress.

 From Uni to research to meaning

-I sought and received some research projects and grants (my first came right after my PhD was conveyed and they didn’t stop until about 2012.
+I sought and received some research projects and grants (my first came right after my PhD was conveyed, and they didn’t stop until about 2012.

 I’ve worked with aerosolised viruses, detected polyomaviruses, isolated respiratory viruses, screened thousands of samples for viruses, written or co-written over 80 papers on viruses and managed a bunch of students while working on viruses.

 I’ve worked with and around some fantastic scientists who have taught me much.
-Also some other people I’ve …shared lab space with… and learned other things from.😒
+Also, some other people I’ve …shared lab space with… and learned other things from.😒

-Then I didn’t get grants.
+Then, I didn’t get grants.

 None of this would be possible – or worthwhile – without my brilliant partner in life, Kat

-The tech
+The blog tech

-VDU was originally created on a 486DX2/66 at home – then on a Gateway Pentium II (128Mb RAM and 6.4Gb HDD) on its 17″ monitor, then my Dell Pentium III 1000MHz (128Mb RAM, 10Gb HDD) notebook, an Acer Pentium 4 3GHz (1Gb RAM, 120Gb HDD), then a Dell XPS8300 (16Gb RAM, corei7-2600 [email protected]) or XPSL321X ultrabook (4Gb RAM, core i7-2637M [email protected]) and now on a Dell Corei7-7820 3.6GHz Alienware Area-51 R4 with 32GB RAM.
+VDU was created initially on a 486DX2/66 at home – then on a Gateway Pentium II (128Mb RAM and 6.4Gb HDD) on its 17″ monitor, then my Dell Pentium III 1000MHz (128Mb RAM, 10Gb HDD) notebook, an Acer Pentium 4 3GHz (1Gb RAM, 120Gb HDD), then a Dell XPS8300 (16Gb RAM, corei7-2600 [email protected]) or XPSL321X ultrabook (4Gb RAM, core i7-2637M [email protected]) and now on a Dell Corei7-7820 3.6GHz Alienware Area-51 R4 with 32GB RAM.
 The blog was only a few pages, to begin with, but grew in an ad hoc fashion.
-I liked to change my mind on what style looked good but it’s been settled for about three years now.
+I liked changing my mind about what style looked good, but it’s been settled for quite a few years now.

-A new hobby at 40 something
+A new hobby at 40-something

 What I am not